 After just one session of hypnosis, CA said:

 "I want to thank my hypnotherapist so much for the help it gave me to stop smoking.
 I would never have believed it could be so easy but it made me see what I was doing to myself and gave me the confidence to stop.
 It has been nearly three months and I feel like a new person.

 "I no longer wake up in the morning coughing and seem to have a better sense of taste and my food even tastes better.
 It is great to know that I, and my clothes, do not smell of smoke and I do not feel an outcast anymore.
 I cannot believe, having been a smoker for 35 years, that hypnotherapy would help me stop with such ease."

 And LW said:

 “It has been seven months now since I came for a hypnotherapy session to help with giving up smoking, and I can report that I have not had one single cigarette in that time, despite working with and socialising with smokers!
 I have smoked on and off (mostly on) for nearly 30 years and although I have stopped smoking three times, I always went back to it and never really believed that I could kick the habit completely.

 "I tried most forms of NRT – gum, patches and tablets and although they helped with the physical cravings, it was the emotional side that I needed help with – I needed my brain to be 'programmed' to forget that I smoke and that is exactly how I felt after my hypnotherapy session.”

-You must have decided that you want to stop smoking, otherwise you wouldn’t have looked for help on this website or read this article!
+You must have decided that you want to stop smoking, otherwise you wouldn’t have looked for help on Hypnotherapy Directory or read this article!
 Keep it up, you're stronger than you think.